 On May 30, 2002, we dismissed Arthur Andersen LLP ("Arthur Andersen") as our independent auditors and named Ernst & Young LLP as our new independent auditors in accordance with a recommendation of the Audit Committee of our Board of Directors.
 Arthur Andersen previously audited our consolidated financial statements for the years ended December 31, 2000 and 2001.
-The reports of Arthur Andersen on our consolidated financial statements for the years ended December 31, 2000 and 2001 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+The reports of Arthur Andersen on our consolidated financial statements for the years ended December 31, 2000 and 2001, the reports of Arthur Andersen on our consolidated financial statements for the years ended December 31, 2000 and 2001, there were no disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
 During the same period, there were no disagreements with Arthur Andersen on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure.